Rousey Shares Message Of Support And Defense Of Cain Velasquez

 Former UFC champion Ronda Rousey is the latest UFC star to come to the defense of Cain Velasquez following his recent arrest for attempted murder.

-Velasquez was arrested and charged with attempted murder among other charges for allegedly shooting an accused molester near San Jose, CA. Velasquez confronted Harry Eugene Goularte and went on a high-speed chase in footage just released to the public.
+Velasquez was arrested and charged with attempted murder among other charges for allegedly shooting the stepfather of an accused molester near San Jose, CA. Velasquez pursued Harry Eugene Goularte and went on a high-speed chase in footage just released to the public.

 Velasquez is currently being held at a Bay Area prison without bail.
 He has been charged with attempted murder, assault with a deadly weapon, assault with a firearm, and willfully discharging a firearm from a vehicle.
 He could face at least 20 years of jail time with a maximum life sentence also on the table.